TezRomacH/CS361-DP-collaboration-1/README.md

 # Design Patterns
 Builder pattern.

-Builder separate the construction of a complex object from its representiong so that the same construction process can create different representations
+Builder separates the construction of a complex object from its representiong so that the same construction process can create different representations

 Abstract interface: ConverterBulder